Policy Number: VI-4.00(A)

 - Endowed gifts are strongly encouraged.
 Generally, the endowment established through the gift should generate 10 to 20 percent of the unit’s operating budget on an annual basis, depending on the size of the unit.

-- The Philanthropic gift should be made in cash or by means of a legally binding pledge, provided however that if in the form of a pledge, it should be paid in full within five years.
+- The Philanthropic gift should be made in cash or by means of a fully executed gift agreement, provided however that if in the form of a pledge, it should be paid in full within five years.

 - Philanthropic Namings of Facilities must be overseen by the Vice President for University Relations.